tsackton/taelgar/Gazetteer/The West Coast/Chardonian Empire/Chardon/Chardon.md

 ## Overview of Chardon

 Chardon is a city of many things.
-It is the capitol and seat of government of the Chardonian Empire.
+It is the capitol and seat of government of the [[Chardonian Empire]].
 It is a major center of learning and magic.
 It is a trade hub and economic powerhouse.

 Growing from a small settlement on the banks of the Chasa river to an outpost of the Dranokrian Empire, to a powerful city state, and finally the capitol of a vast empire, Chardon has a 2000-year history and many layers.